 3.10 While the Modified Plan must be in general conformity with the strategic policies of the adopted Local Plan, it can also reflect the 'reasoning and evidence' of the emerging Chichester Local Plan Review.
 Parts of its evidence base have been drawn on and supplemented to inform the Modified Plan.
 However, the emerging proposals, which indicate that Southbourne village may still be a sustainable location for further housing growth and other uses, are still far from being scrutinised at an examination and have therefore been given no further consideration.
-Furthermore, the Examiner of Southbourne's (now withdrawn) 2021 Neighbourhood Plan Review, which attempted to make provision for 1250 dwellings proposed in the emerging Local Plan and not in general conformity with it."
+Furthermore, the Examiner of Southbourne's (now withdrawn) 2021 Neighbourhood Plan Review, which attempted to make provision for 1250 dwellings proposed in the emerging Local Plan Review concluded that to do so would be "quite inconsistent with the [made] Local Plan and not in general conformity with it."